ibm-cloud-docs/log-analysis/export.md

     4. Select **Generate Service Key**.

         A new key is added to the list.
+Copy this key.

 2. Export logs.
 Run the following cURL command: